TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

-After this, open extension manager in gnome and Install the mentioned extensions Reboot the computer, congratulation, your desktop environment is ready to be use !
+After this, open extension manager in gnome, install the mentioned extensions and reboot the computer.
+Congratulation, your desktop environment is ready to be use !

 ### 9) Install a VPN